Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Conclusions

-Besides the caveats plaguing hydrodynamic-frame-invariance in relation with causality or stability and rooted in the constitutive relations, this local gauge symmetry does also disclose global issues.
+Besides the caveats plaguing hydrodynamic-frame invariance in relation with causality or stability and rooted in the constitutive relations, this local gauge symmetry does also disclose global issues.
 Local velocity transformations may leave the system with global distinctnesses.
-To handle them, one should be able de design charges associated with the energy--momentum tensor, the matter current or the entropy current, possibly sensitive to global properties.
+To handle them, one should be able to design charges associated with the energy and momenta, the matter current or the entropy current, possibly sensitive to global properties.
 For relativistic or Carrollian fluids, those charges can be handled holographically via a gravity dual, asymptotically anti-de Sitter or flat.
 They actually obey algebras, which depend on the chosen hydrodynamic frame \cite{Campoleoni:2018ltl, CMPR, CMPRpos}.
-Extensions and refinements to this analysis are expedient.
+Extensions and refinements to this analysis would be expedient.